 No one should attempt to modify system facilities, "crash" any computing system, degrade system performance, or subvert the restrictions associated with computer accounts.
-The willful introduction of computer "viruses" or other disruptive/destructive programs into the Millsaps computing environment or external networks is prohibited.
+The willful introduction of computer viruses or other disruptive/destructive programs into the Millsaps computing environment or external networks is prohibited.

 Users may not extend the college's network with the public or other users beyond what has been configured by ITS.
-Users are not permitted to connect any network devices or systems (e.g. switches, routers, wireless access points, security cameras, VPNs and/or firewalls) to the college's network.
+Users cannot connect network devices or systems (e.g. switches, routers, wireless access points, security cameras, VPNs, and/or firewalls) to the college's network.
 Exceptions may be made on a case-by-case basis by requesting consultation with ITS.

-As users have access to other computers and networks, the following is also applicable: use of computing systems in attempting to gain unauthorized access to remote systems, decryption of system/ user password(s), or modify authorized privilege levels are not permitted.
+As users have access to other computers and networks, the following is also applicable: use of computing systems to gain unauthorized access to remote systems, decryption of system/user password(s), or modify authorized privilege levels are not permitted.

 Millsaps College is bound by Title 17 of the United States Code on Copyrights and supports the provisions contained therein.
-Individuals are likewise bound by copyright laws.
-The College endorses and supports the EDUCAUSE Code on Software and Intellectual Rights.
+Copyright laws likewise bind individuals.
+The college endorses and supports the EDUCOM Code on Software and Intellectual Rights.
 Various software packages have been licensed to Millsaps College for use.
-However, neither the College nor its employees own this software or documentation.
+However, neither the college nor its employees own this software or documentation.
 Material cannot be copied without specific authorization by the software company.

 Millsaps College does not condone the illegal or unauthorized duplication or use of software.
-Every person who uses College computing equipment or any computer while on College property or conducting College business is individually responsible for complying with all copyright laws and software licensing agreements.
+Every person who uses college computing equipment or any computer while on college property or conducting college business is individually responsible for complying with all copyright laws and software licensing agreements.

 Millsaps College recognizes and endorses the privacy of individuals in using the computing facilities and will use good faith in preventing privacy abuses.
-Users are advised, however, that Millsaps College is a private institution that must protect the integrity and safety of the College and its computing facilities, employees, and students.
-On occasion, authorized individuals of the College may be required to examine files maintained on the College's computer facilities.
-For example, the ITS personnel must have access to all files to provide maintenance, data storage, security of information systems, and software auditing.
-Additionally, the College reserves the right to authorize or require special examination of computer files if the College determines the action appropriate.
+Users are advised, however, that Millsaps College is a private institution that must protect the integrity and safety of the college and its computing facilities, employees, and students.
+Occasionally, authorized individuals of the college may be required to examine files maintained on the college's computer facilities.
+For example, ITS personnel must have access to all files to provide maintenance, data storage, security of information systems, and software auditing.
+Additionally, the college reserves the right to authorize or require special examination of computer files if the college determines the action appropriate.

-Abuse of computing privileges and any violations of the guidelines and policies established by the College will be considered as serious matters.
-Infractions may result in: loss of use privileges, referral to the Honors Council, referral to the Judicial Council, disciplinary sanctions, dismissal from the College, termination of employment, legal action, and/or criminal proceedings.
+Abuse of computing privileges and any violations of the guidelines and policies established by the college will be considered as serious matters.
+Infractions may result in loss of use privileges, referral to the Honors Council, referral to the Judicial Council, disciplinary sanctions, dismissal from the college, termination of employment, legal action, and/or criminal proceedings.

-During any investigation, the College reserves the right to suspend computing privileges pending a final determination by the College.
+During any investigation, the college reserves the right to suspend computing privileges pending a final determination by the college.